MMV-Lab/im2im-paper/manuscript.md

 ### 3D semantic segmentation of organelles from electron microscopy images

 Semantic segmentation in 3D biomedical image analysis application is not a simple generalization from 2D models by switching 2D operations with 3D operations, but with many practical challenges.
 Large GPU footprint is one of the biggest issues, which makes many training strategies common in 2D not feasible in 3D, e.g. limited mini-batch size. **MMV_Im2Im** is able to take advantage of state-of-the-art ML engineering methods to efficiently handle 3D problems.
 For example, by using effective half-precision training, we are able to greatly reduce GPU memory workload for each sample and therefore increase the batch size.
 When multiple GPUs are available, we can easily take advantage of the additional resources to scale up the training to multiple GPU cards, even multiple GPU nodes.
 Here, we trained a 3D model to segment seven different types of organelles (e.g., cell, mitochondrion, alpha granule, etc.) from SBF-SEM image volumes [@doi:10.1038/s41598-021-81590-0].
 Example results can be found in Figure {@fig:3dseg}.
+The prediction still suffers from considerable errors, very likely due to the limited training data (only one image).

 ![Result of 3D semantic segmentation results on z-slice 30, 60, 90.
 From left to right: raw images, ground truth, predictions](images/semantci_seg3d.png){#fig:3dseg width="90%"}